-Touring HK on the world's longest escalator system
+The story behind the world's longest outdoor escalator system

+is a CNN Travel series that spotlights some of the most fascinating topics in the travel world.
+September's theme is 'Build it Big,' as we share the stories behind some of the world's most impressive feats of engineering.

-Hong Kong (CNN) — Exploring Hong Kong's bustling Central business district on foot can be quite the challenge.
+Hong Kong (CNN) — Exploring the bustling Central business district of Hong Kong on foot can be quite the challenge.

-The area's hilly landscape, combined with subtropical heat and smothering humidity would test the stamina of a mountaineer.
+The area's hilly landscape, combined with subtropical heat and smothering humidity, would test the stamina of a mountaineer.

 Luckily, there's the Central-Mid-Levels Escalator -- an 800-meter-long chain of moving stairs and walkways that's been dubbed the world's longest outdoor escalator system.

-Opened to the public in 1993 at a cost of $30 million, it's a series of 18 reversible escalators and three travelators, all covered to protect against sudden downpours, that takes the effort out of the ascent.
+With limited spaces between Hong Kong's old buildings and new skyscrapers, most of the escalators on the link only have one reversible track that changes direction "following the prevailing direction of pedestrian flow during the day."

+Running at around 0.65 meters per second, the network of escalators has its own CCTV system with 75 cameras, a PA system with 200 speakers, four LED displays and a control room to monitor the system.

-It's a congestion-free way to commute between Central and Conduit Road in Mid-Levels, serving 78,000 pedestrian trips daily.
+But most importantly, it's a congestion-free means of commuting between Central and Conduit Road in Mid-Levels, serving 78,000 pedestrian trips daily.
 And there's no charge.

 Snaking through narrow streets in the busiest neighborhood in town, it's actually a great way to tour Hong Kong's dramatic cityscape -- from dai pai dong food stalls in small alleys to the trendiest bars in Mid-Levels, from colorful old walk-ups to sleek modern skyscrapers.